 "I'm pretty happy with this first season with the U.S.," Lefevre said.
 "It's good to launch a new program with this young team and there's a lot to do with the kids in this country.
 It's the beginning of a new story for me."

 With the frenzied Czech crowd urging on his every stroke, the small but powerful Hradilek, 26, surpassed teammate Prskavec by 1.38 seconds.
 Despite a two-second penalty, the local favorite's blistering run held up for his first world championship title.

-Expectations were high for Michal Smolen entering Friday’s semifinal, especially considering that the young and talented paddler clocked the third fastest time in Thursday’s heats.
+Expectations were high for Michal Smolen entering Friday's semifinal, especially considering that the young and talented paddler clocked the third fastest time in Thursday's heats.
 Smolen, 20, began auspiciously, but made costly mistakes lower down the course.
-Two 50-second infractions for missed gates cost him a trip to the final in his senior world championships debut.
+Two 50-second infractions for missed gates cost him a trip to the finals in his senior slalom worlds championships debut.

 "I feel like my chances were really good especially with the run that I was having," Smolen said.
 "Maybe I was pushing it too much and I guess I just got too excited.
 I think if I could have kept my head straight - it was all mental that I wasn't able to finish that run smoothly.
 It's something to learn from for next season."

 Smolen's U.S. teammate Richard Powell also paddled well in the K-1 heats, but finished 26th in the semifinal and failed to advance.

 In other events on Saturday, two-time Olympic medalist David Florence of Great Britain won C-1 to garner his first world championship medal in canoe singles.
 His winning time of 100.53 was .83 seconds faster than Alexander Slafkovsky of Slovakia.